dangnelson/WATERBEAR-Shed/01 Foundation/Foundation.md

 ![](images/A04.svg)

-Place the end plates temporarily on two *Concrete Deck Blocks* and use *Shims* to level them until they all line up with each other at the corners.
+Place 2 *Treated 2x6x12s* and 2 *Treated 2x6x16s* as end plates on *Concrete Deck Blocks* and use *Shims*  and a *4' Level* to level them until they all line up with each other at the corners.

-Drill the holes for the bolts.
-Then bolt the 4x4s to the end plates.
+Drill the holes for the bolts and bolt the 4x4s to the end plates like you did the piers.

 ## 5. Deck Blocks